Toll Collector

 Why would a tollbooth collector come out of the booth and then write down my license plates number especially when I paid my toll fee with exact change - 7 quarters, 1 dime, and 1 nickel=$1.90.
 There was no reason for him to write down my LP number.

-Asked by Toni almost 12 years ago
+Asked by Toni over 12 years ago

 Without getting on the Toll Collector Batphone to speak to that particular collector, it's really difficult for me to offer an answer here.
 Nothing that you describe seems to warrant logging your license plate number but without being there it's really impossible for me to say.
 Different agencies have different rules and the circumstances that I described in the answer to your original question only speak for the agency that I worked for.